| 3. Excluded Factual Evidence The hearing judge excluded certain testimony that Three Angels

 from trial courts, these questions of law on appeal from an administrative

-A. The lower court's rejection of Three Angels view
+finding are reviewed de novo.18 A. The lower court's rejection of Three Angels view

 of its own religious purposes and the court's use of a rigid